stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 ### Trustline Authorization

-Any trustlines on the escrow accounts that have been auth revoked, or could be auth revoked, could compromise the payment channels ability to close successfully.
+Any trustlines on the escrow accounts that have been auth revoked, or could be auth revoked, could compromise the payment channel's ability to close successfully.

 If the issuer of any auth revocable asset submits an allow trust operation